nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

 - "eigenvector"
 ---

-> In my last two articles I've tried to explore some fundamental topics in linear algebra: [QR Decomposition](/2021/01/20/writing-your-own-linear-algebra-matrix-library-in-c#qr-decomposition), [linear transformations](/2021/01/20/eigenvalues-and-eigenvectors-explained#linear-transformations) and [Eigenvalues/Eigenvectors](/2021/01/20/eigenvalues-and-eigenvectors-explained#eigenvalues-and-eigenvectors).
+> In my last two articles, I've tried to explore some fundamental topics in linear algebra: [QR Decomposition](/2021/01/20/writing-your-own-linear-algebra-matrix-library-in-c#qr-decomposition), [linear transformations](/2021/01/20/eigenvalues-and-eigenvectors-explained#linear-transformations) and [Eigenvalues/Eigenvectors](/2021/01/20/eigenvalues-and-eigenvectors-explained#eigenvalues-and-eigenvectors).
 In case you haven't done so, I recommend you to read the linked sub-chapters first, as it will be easier to follow through.

 Even if it's not very obvious, the QR Decomposition ($$A = Q * R$$) of a matrix $$A$$ is useful to compute the eigenvalues/eigenvectors associated with $$A$$.

 But, let's recap.
 A matrix $$A$$ can be decomposed like: $$A = Q * R$$, where $$R$$ is an upper triangular matrix, and Q is an orthonormal matrix.

-Because $$Q$$ is orthormal, it has a few special properties:
+Because $$Q$$ is orthonormal, it has a few unique properties:

 $$
 Q^{T} * Q = Q * Q^{T} = I \\
 Q^{T} = Q^{-1}
 $$

-From a computational perspective, this leads to some advantages, because the inverse of an orthonormal matrix is the same as its transpose.
+From a computational perspective, this leads to some advantages because the inverse of an orthonormal matrix is the same as its transpose.

 Now, let's go further.
 We define two matrices $$A$$ and $$B$$ as being **similar** if there exists a non-singular matrix $$X$$ such that: $$B=X^{-1}*A*X$$.